ahoho/topics/README.md

 - **Knowledge distillation** (currently only supported in `scholar`)
     - For `soup-nuts preprocess`, retain the text as "metadata" with these flags `--input-format jsonl --jsonl-text-key <your_text_key> --output-format jsonl --jsonl-metadata-keys <your_text_key>` (in addition to steps for `scholar`)

-# Models

-All models currently require independent conda environments.
-Although some effort has been made to unify the arguments of the models, for now they should be treated separately.

-Running **knowledge distillation** also requires a separate environment, as it involves the use of the [`transformers`](https://github.com/huggingface/transformers) library.

 # End-to-end example
 Below, we outline how to run a single mallet model on some example data.